West Hartford Divorce Lawyer

 We strive to keep you informed through regular communication and updates.
 Because our attorneys review cases together in weekly meetings, more than one person knows what is happening in your matter.
 Our goal is to respond to your questions promptly and explain each step in terms you can understand.

 At Budlong & Scelfo, LLC, we offer a collaborative approach, a long-standing presence in the Hartford community, and a strong focus on children and safety when those issues arise.
-When you contact us, we listen carefully, explain how cases in the Hartford Judicial District typically proceed, and help you think about appropriate next steps.
 You do not have to sort through this alone, and a conversation with our team can be a starting point toward a clearer plan.

 To talk with our West Hartford divorce attorneys, call (800) 496-0497.

-“Super family Attorneys and staff at Budlong & Budlong!”
+“Super family Attorneys and staff at Budlong & Budlong!”- Robert A. -

 “Hired Attorney Thaller for my divorce after having to fire my previous attorney for a completer lack of communication.
-Emily was professional, knowledgeable, and answered all my calls and emails in a timely fashion.”
+Emily was professional, knowledgeable, and answered all my calls and emails in a timely fashion.”- Tim M.